Connection to the Australian Curriculum

 In the NAPLAN conventions of language tests, the way information is presented to students reflects how it is presented in the Australian Curriculum.
 This means slightly more metalanguage is included in questions than before the alignment to the Australian Curriculum.

 For example, in the past, when the NAPLAN test for Years 3 and 5 used words such as ‘noun’, ‘verb’ and ‘adjective’, there was an explanation of the word in brackets; that is, ‘noun’ was followed by ‘naming word’.
-Now, the words ‘noun’, ‘verb’ and ‘adjective’ will appear in the NAPLAN test with no explaining words.
+Now, the words ‘noun’, ‘verb’ and ‘adjective’ appear in the NAPLAN test with no explaining words.

 Numeracy tests